Luis-Pelayo-314/8-Puzzle-Weighted-AI-/README.md

 The best move is determined by a heuristic value of a given board state, which I made equal to how much it would cost to reach the board state.
 That way the AI will prefer to make more low costing moves than few high costing moves.

+The files also have comments to go more in depth to what each method and class does.